Under Minnesota law, to apply for a legal name change the person must:

 If the judge approves the Application, the judge will sign an Order Granting Name Change.
 The Order will be entered into the court's record and you may get certified copies of the Order from the court administrator for a fee.
 NOTE:

 You will need certified copies of the Order to change important documents such as a driver's license, a Social Security card, and bank accounts.
 It is a good idea to keep at least one certified copy of the name change order with your personal records.

 The judge may order you to notify certain public agencies, officials, or other third-parties about your new legal name, or you may want to do so for other purposes.
-See What to Do After a Name Change tab for more information on notifying others about a name change.
+See the What to Do After a Name Change tab for more information on notifying others about a name change.

 How Do I Change a Birth Certificate?

 If the information on a birth certificate is wrong or missing because a mistake was made when the birth certificate was created, do not